tardyp/protoxy/Readme.md

 * long description of the error can be found in the `details` attribute of the exception (or `repr(e)`).

-* machine readable list of all errors can be found in the `all_errors` attribute of the exception.
+* machine readable list of all errors can be found in the `all_errors: typing.List[protoxy.errors.DetailedError]` property of the exception.

 It will be formatted using the rust `miette` library, which is a bit more user friendly than the protobuf error messages.